KachiAlex/elderx/ROLE_MIGRATION_GUIDE.md

-# ElderX Role Standardization & Migration Guide
+# Care Master Role Standardization & Migration Guide

 ## 📋 Overview

-This guide explains how to standardize user roles across the ElderX platform and migrate existing users to the new role system.
+This guide explains how to standardize user roles across the Care Master platform and migrate existing users to the new role system.

 ## 🎯 Goals